rancher/dashboard/docs/developer/testing.md

 ## E2E Tests

-This repo is configured for end-to-end testing with [Cypress](https://docs.cypress.io/api/table-of-contents) and require a blank state of Rancher.
+This repo is configured for end-to-end testing with [Cypress](https://docs.cypress.io/api/table-of-contents) and the CI will run using a blank state of Rancher executed locally.
+The aim is however to enable also tests using remote instances of Ranchers.

 Because of this, we extend the [Cypress best practices](https://docs.cypress.io/guides/references/best-practices#How-It-Works), so be sure to read them before write any test.